NickAger/swift-math-parser/README.md

 * Added as assignment operator `=` to set custom variables
 * Started work to add `if` and bollean logic to the parser (not complete)

+In the end the package wasn't used in the project I intended it for - I found modifying to add boolean logic was not straightforward and abandond the attempt.
+Instead it was relatively straightfoward to directly use Point•Free's [swift-parsing package](https://github.com/pointfreeco/swift-parsing) to build an expression parser that matched the requirements of the project.
+However this project was useful for test cases and to gain some understanding of Point•Free's [swift-parsing package](https://github.com/pointfreeco/swift-parsing).

 # swift-math-parser